Egot3/Egot3/README.md

 ## a bit about me:
 * who: a mediocre programmer
-* know: Javascript, python, cpp
+* know: Golang, Typescript, python, cpp
-* want to learn: Typescript(quite the same as js), Golang
+* want to learn: Rust(planning to start after all projects below are completed)
 ## upcoming projects:
 * fathom(lms)
 * Orpheus(NewsGetter)